 Child is overly hyperactive so can’t stay still to engage

-For example, a child may need to move across the room and back in order to continue with an activity, or a child may need to move in order to activate his/her auditory system and process what you say.
-Your child might be using his/her peripheral rather than central vision to look at you thus it appears that (s)he is not noticing you when (s)he really is.
+For example, a child may need to move across the room and back in order to continue with an activity, or a child may need to move in order to activate their auditory system and process what you say.
+Your child might be using their peripheral rather than central vision to look at you thus it appears that they are not noticing you when they really are.
 These are just a few examples of why our children move around.

 - Similar to what was mentioned above, your child’s sensory needs may require sensory-based play and specifically in this case your child may require a lot of deep pressure and ‘heavy work’.
 Our son, for instance, can get really restless and almost out of control if he doesn’t push heavy blocks or heavy things on wheels around early in the day.